 This playground, like the one at the West wing, features huge Indian Banyan trees.

-There is also a balancing beam made with logs.
+There was also a balancing beam made with logs.

 Play at the West Wing of Jacob Ballas Children’s Garden – Flying Fox, Climbing Ropes